nschaffner/pyChat/README.md

 - If the connection is closed, the chat server will remain open for new connections until it receives a SIGINT

 ### Deployment
-Please follow the steps below to run the server.py and client.c programs:
+After cloning this repository, please follow the steps below to run the server.py and client.c programs:

-1) In the first terminal, log into flip1 and run the following command: chmod +x server.py
+1) In the first terminal, log into flip1 and run the following command in the directory containing the server.py file: chmod +x server.py

-2) Run the server.py program using the following command: python server.py <port #>
+2) Run the server.py program using the following command in the directory containing the server.py file: python server.py <port #>

     - Please note you will choose a port # for the server to run on

-3) In the second terminal, log into flip2 and run the following 2 commands: gcc -o client client.c
+3) In the second terminal, log into flip2 and run the following 2 commands in the directory containing the client.c file: gcc -o client client.c
     ./client flip1 <port #>